We have outlined a few things that should help to heal your piercing.

 Navels, Nipples & Genitals

-These piercings can be among the hardest to heal due to irritation from clothing and a lack of air to the piercing.
+These piercings can be amongst the hardest to heal due to irritation from clothing

-Any crust formation on the jewellery should first be soaked off with clean, warm water.
-A small amount of antibacterial soap should then be lathered over the piercing and left on for a minute or so.
-Rinse thoroughly with fresh clean water – preferably in the shower.
+and left on for a minute or so.
+Rinse thoroughly with fresh clean water – preferably in

 For best results this should be repeated no more than twice daily.